J535D165/recordlinkage/docs/reference.rst

 Cleaning and standardising your data may increase your record linkage accuracy.
 The Python Record Linkage Toolkit contains several tools for data cleaning and standardising.
-Some of the tools included are: phonetic encoding algorithms, gender imputation and string cleaning tools.
+Some of the tools included are: phonetic encoding algorithms and string cleaning tools.
+The tools are included in the submodule ``standardise``.
+(Import example: ``from recordlinkage.standardise import clean, phonenumbers``)

 .. automodule:: recordlinkage.standardise
 	:members: